Vyral/base-template/_posts/2021-08-12-daily-to-dos-to-generate-business.md

 {% include excerpt.html %}

 You need a plan in order to have success in the real estate business.
-If you do these things on a daily basis, you’ll build up momentum, and transactions will start happening.
+If you do these things daily, you’ll build up momentum, and transactions will start happening.

 **1\.
 Educate yourself on your craft.**